Homes For Sale

 - Even locals are surprised that the Northwest ISD boundary comes as far south as it does.
-It's actually within a few blocks of KISD's Timber Creek High school and it splits many neighborhood like Villages of Woodland Springs.
+It's actually within a few blocks of KISD's Timber Creek High school and it splits many neighborhoods like Villages of Woodland Springs.

 - North Fort Worth spans both Tarrant and Denton Counties.
 Denton County taxes are a bit lower than Tarrant County.

 As far as one can see looking west from the intersection of Heritage Trace Parkway is now a sea of suburban rooftops.
 North Ft.
 Worth offers relatively affordable housing amid some of the best planned neighborhood communities being built today.

 Further north, close to the Texas Motor Speedway, the 18 hole Golf Club at Champions Circle, Tanger outlet mall, Buc-ees and Cabela's hold down the land that used to be rolling hills.
 Again, new housing developments are moving in the same northerly direction while still offering home owners an easy commute to the large business parks across North Ft.
 Worth and the Alliance area.

 Things We Love About North Ft.
 Worth